peyton-brown/ownCloud-Installation-Security-Setup-Guide/README.md

 ## SSL / Let's Encrypt

-### Important note: A domain will be needed for access outside of your network.
+### A domain will be needed for access outside of your network.
 I use Google Domains but any provider will work.
-Create a custom record inside of DNS.
+**Important:** Create a custom record inside of DNS.
 Hostname can be any name, for this example, I used "owncloud".
 Type ***has*** to be "A".
 TTL's default of "3600" is fine.
 For Data, enter your public IPv4 address, ***not your local Ubuntu-Server ip***.
 Do not give your public ip address to anyone you do not trust.
 This is why the domain is important.
 Save when completed.

 &nbsp;